-This fund uses sustainability indicators to measure the attainment of each of the environmental or social characteristics it promotes:
+This fund uses sustainability indicators derived from its three-pillar approach to measure the attainment of each of the environmental or social characteristics it promotes:

-1) Coverage rate of ESG analysis: ESG integration, through ESG rating via Carmignac's proprietary "START" (System for Tracking and Analysis of a Responsible Trajectory) platform, which includes in-house and external ESG scores, is applied to at least 90% of securities (excluding cash and derivatives).
+- 1) Coverage rate of ESG analysis: ESG integration, through ESG rating via Carmignac's proprietary "START" (System for Tracking and Analysis of a Responsible Trajectory) platform, is applied to at least 90% of securities (excluding cash and derivatives). - 2) Negative screening: separate negative screening is applied to the public and corporate bond universe on the one hand and to securitisation instruments on the other.